Delivering to

 Cost Savings and Return on Investment

-Energy-efficient dishwashers are not just environmentally beneficial—they are also a smart financial investment.
+Energy-efficient dishwashers are not just environmentally beneficial.
+They can also be a smart financial investment.

-Although they may come with a higher upfront cost, long-term savings in water and energy often offset that investment.
+Although high-efficiency models may come with a higher upfront cost, long-term savings in water, energy, and labor can help offset that investment.

 Factor Standard Dishwasher Energy-Efficient Dishwasher